spence-s/flat-xo/readme.md

   Options
     --fix             Automagically fix issues
-    --reporter        Reporter to use
-    --env             Environment preset  [Can be set multiple times] --global          Global variable  [Can be set multiple times] --ignore          Additional paths to ignore  [Can be set multiple times] --space           Use space indent instead of tabs  [Default: 2] --no-semicolon    Prevent use of semicolons
+    --env             Environment preset  [Can be set multiple times] --ignore          Additional paths to ignore  [Can be set multiple times] --space           Use space indent instead of tabs  [Default: 2] --no-semicolon    Prevent use of semicolons
     --prettier        Conform to Prettier code style
-    --node-version    Range of Node.js version to support --plugin          Include third-party plugins  [Can be set multiple times] --extend          Extend defaults with a custom config  [Can be set multiple times] --open            Open files with issues in your editor --quiet           Show only errors and no warnings --extension       Additional extension to lint [Can be set multiple times] --cwd=<dir>       Working directory for files
+    --plugin          Include third-party plugins  [Can be set multiple times] --extend          Extend defaults with a custom config  [Can be set multiple times] --quiet           Show only errors and no warnings --cwd=<dir>       Working directory for files
-    --stdin           Validate/fix code from stdin
-    --stdin-filename  Specify a filename for the --stdin option --print-config    Print the ESLint configuration for the given file
+    --print-config    Print the ESLint configuration for the given file

   Examples